imagineLife/big-site/content/mongo/overview.md

 ## Dabbling With Hierarchical Data

 I've been interested in working with hierarchical data.
-Say I can get States, Counties, and either Cities or towns, and store them all in a hierarchical dataset using Mongo.
+Storing & working with hierarchical data is a unique detail Say I can get States, Counties, and either Cities or towns, and store them all in a hierarchical dataset using Mongo.
 We'll see what happens.